 Blood sugar fluctuations

-In other words in a healthy adult male of 75 kg (165 lb) with a blood volume of 5 litres (1.3 gal), a blood glucose level of 100 mg/dl or 5.5 mmol/l means a total of about 5 g (0.2 oz or 0.002 gal, 1/500 of the total) of glucose in the blood.
+In other words, in a healthy adult male of 75 kg (165 lb) with a blood volume of 5 liters (1.3 gal), a blood glucose level of 100 mg/dl or 5.5 mmol/l means a total of about 5 g (0.2 oz or 0.002 gal, 1/500 of the total) of glucose in the blood.

-To be considered a non-diabetic the American Diabetes Association recommends a post-meal glucose level less than 180 mg/dl (10 mmol/l) and a pre-meal blood glucose level of 90-130 mg/dl (5 to 7.2 mmol/l).
+To be considered a non-diabetic, the American Diabetes Association recommends a post-meal glucose level less than 180 mg/dl (10 mmol/l) and a pre-meal blood glucose level of 90-130 mg/dl (5 to 7.2 mmol/l).

 Molarity and mass concentration

-Blood glucose is measured in terms of molarity, measured in mmol/L or millimoles per litre.
+Blood glucose is measured in terms of molarity, measured in mmol/L or millimoles per liter.
 In the United States, and to a lesser extent elsewhere, mass concentration, measured in mg/dL.
-If a mg/dL figure is to be converted to mmol/L, it is to be divided by 18 or multiply by 0.055.
-Similarly to convert a mmol/L figure to mg/dL it is to be multiplied by 18 or divided by 0.055.
+If an mg/dL figure is converted to mmol/L, it is to be divided by 18 or multiply by 0.055.
+Similarly, to convert a mmol/L figure to mg/dL it is multiplied by 18 or divided by 0.055.